risk-first/website/introduction/Meeting-Reality.md

 The idea makes sense:  if you take on extra work that you don't need, _of course_ you'll be accreting [Attendant Risks](Glossary#attendant-risk).

-But, there is always the opposite opinion:  [You Are Gonna Need It](http://wiki.c2.com/?YouAreGonnaNeedIt).
-As a simple example, we often add log statements in our code as we write it, though following YAGNI strictly says we should leave it out.
+But, there is always the opposite opinion:  [You _Are_ Gonna Need It](http://wiki.c2.com/?YouAreGonnaNeedIt).
+As a simple example, we often add log statements in our code as we write it, though following YAGNI strictly says we shouldn't.

 #### Which is right?